 However, I never left anything valuable in it, and this is something to be done at your own risk.
 Stroller rentals are available at the park, too.

 Disney Character Greetings

 Character greetings are possible throughout every land in the park.
-The Town Square greetings in Main Street U.S.A typically have long lines because everyone enters here and gets overly excited to see Mickey, Minnie, and friends.
+The Town Square greetings in Main Street U.S.A typically have long lines because everyone enters the park here and gets overly excited to see Mickey, Minnie, and their friends.